MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5604.md

 # Fixed Asset Details (report)

-The *Fixed Asset Details* report shows the fixed asset ledger entries for fixed assets.
-It provides detailed information about each fixed asset, including acquisition cost, depreciation, and book value.
+The **Fixed Asset Details** report shows fixed asset ledger entries for fixed assets.
+The report provides detailed information about each fixed asset, including acquisition cost, depreciation, and book value.

 ## Use cases